-The evaluation aims to understand and assess the impact of the Listening Fund on the practice of the organisations in receipt of funding, whilst also making a broader contribution to the evidence base around organisational listening.
+The evaluation aimed to understand and assess the impact of the Listening Fund on the practice of the organisations in receipt of funding, whilst also making a broader contribution to the evidence base around organisational listening.
 The central research question for the evaluation is: what is the impact of dedicated funder support on organisational listening practice?

 A mixed methods approach

-The evaluation for both the Listening Fund England and the Listening Fund Scotland adopt a mixed method approach – drawing on light touch quantitative methods across all partners, and more in-depth qualitative methods for a subsection of partners.
-The methods include a partner self-assessment tool (via online surveys), telephone interviews, the collection of systematic feedback directly from young people, and in-depth organisational case studies (incorporating one-to-one interviews and deliberative workshops).
+The evaluation for both the Listening Fund England and the Listening Fund Scotland adopted a mixed method approach – drawing on light touch quantitative methods across all partners, and more in-depth qualitative methods for a subsection of partners.
+The methods included a partner self-assessment tool (via online surveys), telephone interviews, the collection of systematic feedback directly from young people, and in-depth organisational case studies (incorporating one-to-one interviews and deliberative workshops).

 The listening feedback survey for young people is also publicly available to use here. it is designed to be light-touch and anonymous, and to enable organisations to gain systematic feedback from young people on their experiences of organisational listening.

 You can read all reports published as part of the Listening Fund Scotland evaluation below.